kelsu02/bootstrap-project-1/README.md

 # Bootstrap Project 1

 The challenge is to take the custom css and replace it with bootstrap classes.
 There may be elements that cannot be replaced just to make you think.
-I will do a code review with each of you the following day.
+I will do a code review with each of you after you push up your `develop-<your-name-here>` branch.

 Bootstrap: https://getbootstrap.com/